 Catholyte Zero™ is an anti-oxidizing, mild alkaline solution with a pH range of 10.5 to 12.0 and ORP of –600 to –900 mV.
 Its surfactant characteristics allow this solution to act as a mild detergent and degreaser that can be used on all porous and non-porous hard surfaces.
 An effective method of controlling bacteria on hard surfaces, walls, floors, utensils, equipment, and containers can be accomplished by using Catholyte Zero™ to remove protein load and then following that with Excelyte™ to disinfect and sanitize surfaces.

-The key active ingredient in Excelyte™ is hypochlorous acid, a naturally occurring molecule specially synthesized from an electrolyzed saline solution.
+The key active ingredient in Excelyte™ is hypochlorous acid, derived from naturally occurring salt minerals and water.
 Excelyte™ degrades into salt and water, leaving no ecological footprint when exposed to environmental conditions.
 Excelyte™ has an NSF registration for use on food contact surfaces not requiring a rinse.

 The Center for Disease Control and Prevention (CDC) estimates that there are 76 million cases of foodborne illnesses, or food poisoning, every year in the United States.
 On average, 325,000 people are hospitalized each year as a result of foodborne illnesses.
 Fruits and vegetables account for 12% of cases and 6% of the food borne illness outbreaks in this country.